-The office of Research, Evaluation and Accountability in Volusia County prepares an English Language Learners State Testing Performance report.
-This report is available to all sites by accessing a Data dashboard.
-ESSA status is also reported and included is the general demographics of both ELL and non-ELL students, comparing relative student compositions across race, ethnicity, grade level, socio-economic status, native language, and special education status.
+The office of assessment and accountability in Volusia County prepares an English Language Learners State Testing Performance report.
+This report focuses on the general demographics of both ELL and non-ELL students, comparing relative student compositions across race, ethnicity, grade level, socio-economic status, native language and special education status.
 This report has a clear connection with student performance based on instructional models.